RagnarB83/Jotunn.jl/README.md

 ### How to install:

 *Option 1.
 Manual setup:*

+First clone or download the Jotunn source-code.

+Make package available to Julia by setting the environment variable:
 ```sh
 export JULIA_LOAD_PATH=/path/to/Jotunn/src:$JULIA_LOAD_PATH
 #copy-paste in Unix shell to make Jotunn package available to Julia